bsi-group/dumpntds/readme.md

 dumpntds uses the [ManagedEsent](https://github.com/microsoft/ManagedEsent) library to access the data stored in the ntds.dit file.
 The ManagedEsent library wraps the underlying Windows API calls and therefore needs to be run using .Net, rather than Mono.

 This fork updates the underlying framework to .NET 8.0 and uses NuGet packages rather than deploying dependencies as a part of repository.
+It is possible to publish as a single-file.
+The trimmed version's size is around 20MB.

 There is also a single-file JSON export mode whcich can be used to integrate other tools while breaking `ntdsxtract` importability.
 The JSON export is opinionated and ignores null values to minimize the exported JSON file size.